oracle/graal/docs/tools/vscode/graalvm/polyglot-runtime.md

 A host language and a guest language can directly interoperate with each other and pass data back and forth in the same memory space.

 The GraalVM Tools for Java extension comes with full **editing capabilities** for JavaScript, Node.js, and Python by default.
 For Ruby and R development in VS Code you will need to additionally install languages servers.
-Besides that, the extension comes with a built-in implementation of the [Language Server Protocol](https://microsoft.github.io/language-server-protocol) which adds more smart editing features such as code-completion, find usages, go to declaration, CodeLens, documentation on hover.
+Besides that, the extension comes with a built-in implementation of the [Language Server Protocol](https://microsoft.github.io/language-server-protocol) which adds more smart editing features such as code-completion, find usages, go to declaration, CodeLens, documentation on hover, and so on.
 The **debugging features** are provided for all supported languages by default.

 In this guide you will learn how to debug JavaScript and Node.JS, Python, Ruby, R applications one by one, read about the Language Server Protocol implementation and editing features.